NHS Negligence Claims Solicitors: Suing the NHS

 - The development of malnourishment or dehydration;

 - Failure to warn of the risks of treatment, and;

 - Lab mistakes, such as delayed, false or missing test results that can delay a course of treatment;

 - Failure to monitor oxygen or fluid levels, and;

 - Negligent personal care which can lead to wound infections or pressure sores.

 What can you do if you think the NHS is not meeting the required standard?

 If you experience substandard care and medical negligence NHS, then you have various options open to you.
-The first step is to tell the management of the hospital.
-Often, it is enough that the victimised patient receives an apology and an assurance that other patients will not be subjected to the same poor treatment.
+The first step, therefore, is to tell the management of the hospital.
+Often, it is enough that the patient receives an apology and an assurance that other patients aren’t subject to the same poor treatment.

-If your concerns are not resolved straight away, you can go through the formal NHS complaints process.
+If your concerns don’t get immediate resolution, you can go through the formal NHS complaints process.
 Under the NHS constitution, all patients have the right to make a complaint, seek compensation from NHS, and to then have it thoroughly investigated.
 Your solicitor can guide you through the formal complaints procedures; details are available at NHS choices.

 If you are not satisfied with the way your complaint is being handled, you can take it to the Parliamentary and Health Service Ombudsman.